 - 2 teaspoons baking powder

 - Preheat your waffle iron and coat it with cooking spray (baked goods with nuts tend to like to stick).
 This will give your batter about 10 minutes to thicken.
 The thicker the batter, the more bready the waffles.
-If it gets too thick to pour at any point, blend in some more milk alternative or water a tablespoon at a time.
+If it gets too thick to pour at any point, blend in some more milk beverage or water a tablespoon at a time.